seyedmahdihosseinizade/seyedmahdihosseinizade.github.io/_posts/2020-12-1-post-text.md

 layout: posts
-title: My new text(talking with ta)
+title: My new text(talking with Ta)
 ---

 ## This is my text